Tajmul Hossain

 Tajmul Hossain is an Indian politician who currently serves as Cabinet Minister of State in the Government of West Bengal.

 Personal life

 Tajmul Hossain was born in Bangrua village of Harishchandrapur I community development block in Malda District, West Bengal.
 His father's name is Didar Hossain.
 He has passed H:S from Harishchandrapur High School in 1975.
-His father is a converted Muslim from Yadav family.
-His old family stays in Uttar Pradesh, some of whom are still Hindu Yadav.

 Political life

 He has been elected as the member of the West Bengal Legislative Assembly from Harishchandrapur (Vidhan Sabha constituency).
 He has won the election.